What are UX and UI design?

 UX design, on the other hand, is more concerned with the user’s journey and solving his problem.
 It’s all about the excitement of riding the horse in this scenario.
 UI, on the other hand, is concerned with the physical aspects of a product, such as how its surfaces seem and work in order to perform the task (the saddle, etc).

-A UX designer is often focused on the user and their journey with the product and is concerned with the conceptual parts of the design process.
+A UX designer’s grip forces the concept parts of the design by concentrating on the user and their experience with the product.
 They create user personas and journeys; conduct research, brainstorm, prototype, and test.
 They make concepts a reality.

 UI, on the other hand, is concerned with the product’s visual and technical aspects.
 In order for users to interact with items, designers build a succession of touchpoints.
 They ensure that users are able to execute their jobs in a simple and appealing manner.

 From start to finish, UX comprises all of a person’s interactions with a product or service.
-The way user interact with a product or service is referred to as user interface design.
+User interface design describes how users engage with a product or service.
 If you will, consider it the “face” of the experience.

 UX and UI designers collaborate, and some businesses may hire a single person to fulfill both jobs.
 This varies by industry and firm structure, but there may be a solid reason for it, as discussed further below.
 It’s also critical for UX designers to grasp UI and vice versa.